Grenade (song): Composition and lyrics

-"Grenade" is a pop and power-pop song with an instrumentation that features keyboards, drums and bass.
+"Grenade" is a pop and power-pop song with instrumentation that features keyboards, drums and bass.
 The song is set in the key of D minor and was published with a moderate tempo of 108 beats per minute.
 Mars's vocals span from A_{3} to D_{5}.
 It has a "powerful kick/bass combination", and competent vocals, mainly in the chorus.
 A "snare" can be heard when the second verse begins.
 Mars's vocals have been described as "pure and clean ... over a pounding drum beat".
 Spencer Hawk from Little Village wrote that the song "doesn't rely on a hook, and it's mostly Mars' voice with a simple piano riff and a pulsing drum beat".

 According to The New York Times music reviewer, Jon Caramanica, the song contains elements of 1980s pop and is accompanied by drums similar to those used by Kanye West.
 Mike Senior of Sound on Sound said that the "piano riff sounded like Coldplay's "Clocks"."
 The New Zealand Heralds Scott Kara described its beats as "Shakira-esque".
 Both Roberto Mucciacciaro for MTV and Robert Copsey from Digital Spy noticed the similarities with Michael Jackson's "Dirty Diana".
 The later describe it as an "haunting piano melody and thunderous drum claps".
-On the other hand, Tony Clayton-Lea of The Irish Times believes that the structure of "Grenade" resembles the one in "Just The Way You Are".
+On the other hand, Tony Clayton-Lea of The Irish Times believed that the structure of "Grenade" resembled the one in "Just the Way You Are".

 Lyrically, the song contains masochistic themes and tells the story of heartbreak caused by a failed relationship: "Gave you all I had / And you tossed it in the trash".
 The chorus has Mars singing, "I'd catch a grenade for ya," and speaks of unrequited love when the subject girl of his affections "won't do the same".
 Tim Byron, writer for The Vine, "'Grenade' is about the feeling of withdrawal".
 The critic added, "Mars knows she is bad for him, that's she's preventing him from thinking straight, that he can't actually have her the way he wants, but he still nonetheless has crazy desires for that rush of romantic cocaine that he gets from her."
 Mars commented in an interview to Blues & Soul: "'Grenade' represents the OTHER side of love – where you're in love with a woman and you know for a fact that she doesn't love you the way you love HER."